MassimoMario/traffic_simulation/README.md

 ⚠️ The output of the `simulation` script are plots of the input network, its degree histogram, the probability distribution of node state and the deviations occurrence.

+⚠️⚠️⚠️Replace `my_file.geojson` with your actual file .geojson :) .

 ## :information_source: Help
 For a complete list of parameters and their descriptions, run: